-2022 is upon us and Sony has fired the starting gun with new information about its upcoming PS5 VR headset, now officially named PSVR 2.
-At CES 2022 in January the company revealed the first official specs for the device (which UploadVR previously revealed in 2021) and, while there’s still plenty more to learn here, we know just enough for an initial comparison to what’s thought to be VR’s market leader by some way, Meta’s Quest 2.
-We’ll update this story with more details when we have them.
+2023 is upon us and Sony is close to launching its PS5 VR headset, now officially named PSVR 2.
+At CES 2022, the company revealed the first official specs for the device (which UploadVR previously revealed in 2021) and we know enough for a comparison to VR’s market leader, Meta Quest 2.

-But, even at a first glance, PSVR 2 offers a noticeable (and perhaps expected) jump in display resolution over the 2020 headset.
-That said, its mandatory connection to a PS5 console via a single wire is likely to be a big deciding factor for people when choosing between that and the wireless Quest 2.
-We’ve also thrown in specs for Meta’s upcoming Project Cambria headset as a bonus – there’s still a lot we don’t know about that device too but it’s likely to go head-to-head with PSVR 2 whenever it does launch, even if its target audience will be inherently different.
+Even at a first glance, PSVR 2 offers a noticeable (and perhaps expected) jump in display resolution over Meta’s 2020 headset.
+That said, its mandatory connection to a PS5 console via a single wire is likely to be a big deciding factor for people when choosing between that and the fully wireless and standalone Quest 2 system.
+We’ve also thrown in specs for the Meta Quest Pro headset as a bonus, even though its target audience is inherently different.

 Quest 2 vs PSVR 2 Specs Comparison

-As you can see from our Quest 2 vs PSVR 2 comparison, then, Sony’s new headset goes toe-to-toe with Quest 2 in a number of areas.
-Quest 2 might have hand tracking capabilities, but PSVR 2’s eye tracking will enable foveated rendering and more expressive social avatars, whilst it looks like Sony’s new headset has Quest 2 beat on per eye resolution and field of view.
-We’ve already seen the kind of visual fidelity PS5 VR can push with the reveal of Horizon Call of the Mountain, too (check out the trailer just below).
-With all that said, though, we don’t know what the headset will cost and we can’t definitively say if it’s releasing this year, either.
-With the ongoing semiconductor shortage continuing to hamstring manufacturers, there’s every chance the device might slip into 2023.
+As you can see from our Quest 2 vs PSVR 2 comparison then, Sony’s new headset goes toe-to-toe with Quest 2 in a number of areas.
+Quest 2 might have hand tracking capabilities, but PSVR 2’s eye tracking will enable foveated rendering and more expressive social avatars.
+It also looks like Sony’s new headset has Quest 2 beat on per eye resolution and field of view.
+We’ve already seen the kind of visual fidelity PS5 VR can push with the reveal of Horizon: Call of the Mountain, too (check out the trailer just below).